Updated: June 14, 2018

 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
-As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
+As you might assume, older air conditioners could more frequently experience leaks and need repairs.
 Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
-Prices have only increased due to scarcity.
+Prices have only gone up due to scarcity.

-Remember that in order to purchase R22, you have to be an EPA-certified technician.
-So, the typical homeowner is unable to purchase a cylinder themselves.
-Also, there are some strict regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
+Remember that in order to buy R22, you’ll need to be an EPA-certified technician.
+So, the average homeowner is unable to purchase a cylinder themselves.
+In addition, there are some strict regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
 This expense is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 So, how does this impact you?

-If you’re thinking, “Holy cow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our experts come out to assess your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade because of the increasing cost of taking care of an R22 air conditioner.
+If you’re thinking, “Man, this is starting to sound expensive,” you’re correct, it is.
+This is why when our experts come out to inspect your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade because of the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?